 Study abroad courses will typically be offered in the morning, with afternoon reserved for field visits, cultural events, and research activities.

 and feedback on student work and performance.
-In content courses, a mix of course assignments related to the course themes and program research objectives will be combined with exams to assess student learning.
-Evaluation and assessment in the methodology course will be based on assignments that measure student learning in research methodology concepts and skills.
+In content courses, a mix of assignments related to the themes and research objectives will be combined with exams to assess student learning.
+Evaluation and assessment in the methodology course will be based on assignments that measure learned concepts and skills.
 Evaluation of the research capstone course will be based on research proposal and project milestones, appropriate use of research methods, research production, and final presentation.
 See individual course syllabi for course outlines, objectives, assignments, and evaluation criteria.

 Language of Instruction